Susiee03/cs61b/proj2/gitlet-design.md

 ### Class 3: Commit
 > learnt from the helper video, also can be used in blob class each commit has its own sha1 hashcode, and message.
 The merged commit has the second parent.
+> The structure of commit shows in image below.

 #### Fields:
 * `String message` - contains the message of the commit